Prostate Specific Antigen

 Test Indications

 Prostate specific antigen (PSA) is used as a tumour marker for prostate cancer.
-It can be used in diagnosis (in conjunction with DRE), where the higher the PSA concentration, the greater the probability of prostate cancer.
+It can be used in diagnosis, where the higher the PSA concentration, the greater the probability of prostate cancer.
 Around 15% of men with PSA <4ug/L will have prostate cancer on biopsy, as will 25% of men with PSA 4-10ug/L and 50% of men with PSA >10ug/L. Confirmed levels of >100ug/L are consistent with metastatic disease.

 Limitations/Interferences